ing-bank/ingenious-doc/docs/api.md

 -----------------------------------
 ## Set up API Configuration

-* To configure a database connection from INGenious, follow the steps below:
+* To configure an API configuration from INGenious, follow the steps below:

     - Click on the Configuration icon ![browserConfig](../img/toolui/BrowserConfiguration.png "browserConfig")
-    - Under **API Configurations** you will see the `API Configuration Alias` as `default`.
+    - Under **API Configurations** you will see the `API Alias` as `default`.
 Change the values as per requirement.

         ![apiDefault](../img/configurations/api_configurations_default.png "apiDefault")